FAQs

 • What is the difference between a misdemeanor and a felony in Texas?

-Misdemeanors are less serious offenses, typically punishable by up to one year in county jail.
-Felonies are more serious crimes and can result in state prison time, ranging from six months to life imprisonment, depending on the degree.
-Are you in need of representation?
-Call a criminal or murder defense lawyer Burleson, TX comes to first for reliable legal services.
+In Texas, misdemeanors are less severe offenses, typically punishable by up to one year in county jail.
+Felonies, on the other hand, are more serious crimes that can result in state prison sentences ranging from six months to life, depending on the degree of the felony.
+If you require legal representation for either type of charge, our criminal or murder defense lawyers in Burleson, TX are available to assist you.

 • Do you offer free consultations?